Meeting in a Polygon by Anonymous Oblivious Robots: Algorithms and Correctness

 We can therefore assume without loss of generality that, at some point, all searchers are in the PATROL phase, they all have a correct representation of $P$ in memory, and they have correctly computed a pivot point and correctly augmented $P$ to make it simply connected.
 Suppose that $P$ is not axially symmetric.
 Since the rotation class of vertices to which the pivot point belongs is chosen in a similarity-invariant way by all searchers, they all have picked the same class.
 Hence there are only $\sigma$ possible choices for the pivot point, and two searchers must have picked the same, by the pigeonhole principle.
 Suppose now that $P$ is axially symmetric, and hence it has $\sigma$ axes of symmetry.
 If $\sigma$ is odd, two searchers must have picked the same axis of symmetry, say $\ell$.
 These two searchers have then identified a pivot point on $\ell$ in a similarity-invariant way, and therefore they have picked the same point.
 If $\sigma$ is even, there are two classes of equivalent axes, each of size $\sigma/2$.
 All searchers have picked an axis from the same class, and hence three searchers must have picked the same axis, say $\ell$, by the pigeonhole principle.
 Then, each of these three searchers has chosen one of two equivalent points of $\ell$, and therefore two searchers have chosen the same point.

 In any case, there are two searchers $s_1$ and $s_2$ that have the same pivot point.
 These two searchers will also compute the same augmented polygon $\widetilde{P}$, because this is done in a similarity-invariant way (even if $P$ is axially symmetric and $s_1$ and $s_2$ do not have the same notion of clockwise direction).
 So, both searchers will perform a clockwise tour of the boundary of $\widetilde{P}$, touching all of its vertices is some fixed order, followed by a counterclockwise tour, touching all vertices in the opposite order, and so on.
 Since they both turn around at the same pivot point, they do the same tour.
 As a consequence, by the time one of them has completed a full tour, they will have to traverse the same edge $e$ of $\widetilde P$ in opposite directions at the same time.
 So, they will become mutually aware when reaching the endpoints of $e$, solving the Meeting problem.
+(As a special case, they may reach the same vertex of $\widetilde P$ at the same time, and then they immediately become mutually aware.)

 There is one last detail to consider.
 Recall that a searcher $s_1$ remains idle for a cycle whenever it sees another searcher $s_2$, even if $s_2$ is not going to notice $s_1$.
 This may happen, for instance, if $s_2$ is traveling between two points that cannot see $s_1$'s location.
 If this situation keeps repeating every time $s_1$ takes a snapshot, then $s_1$ is stuck forever, unable to explore or patrol the polygon, and perhaps unable to ever become mutually visible with any other searcher.
 However, not all searchers can remain stuck in the aforementioned way without at least two of them being mutually aware.
 Hence, even if $s_1$ is stuck forever and the Meeting problem is not solved yet, at least one searcher necessarily makes steady progress in the algorithm, becoming mutually aware with $s_1$ by the time it completes a full tour of the polygon. \end{proof}